-A common man presumes that an income statement presents the correct income or loss of the business enterprise and that a balance sheet depicts an accurate picture of the enterprise’s financial position.
-The reality is that accounting as a language has its own limitations.
+A common man presumes that an income statement presents the correct income or loss of the business enterprise and that a balance sheet accurately depicts the enterprise’s financial position.
+The reality is that accounting as a language has its limitations.

-The accounting process’s figures of profit or loss are subject to many constraints within which the accounting work.
+The accounting process’s profit or loss figures are subject to many constraints within which the accounting works.
 The assumptions and principles on which the accounting is based become the limitation of accounting.
-The financial statements are not always free from errors and biases, as accounting is mostly the outcome of the personal judgement of the accountant concerning the adoption of the accounting policies.
+The financial statements are not always free from errors and biases, as accounting is mostly the outcome of the personal judgement of the accountant concerning the adoption of accounting policies.

 Limitations of Financial Accounting

-- The factors which may be relevant to assessing the worth of the enterprise don’t find a place in the accounts as they are not capable of measuring in terms of money.
-Accounting is based on the money measurement of concept.
+- The factors which may be relevant to assessing the worth of the enterprise don’t find a place in the accounts as they are not capable of being measured in terms of money.
+Financial accounting is based on the concept of money measurement.
+Hence, financial accounts deal with only things that can be quantified in terms of money.
 Qualitative factors are not recorded in books of account.
-For example, the loyalty and skill of the employees, which is the most important thing for a business concern but still it is not accounted for in financial accounts.
+For example, the loyalty and skill of the employees, which are the most important things for a business concern, are not accounted for in financial accounts.

-- The balance sheet shows the position of the business on the date of its preparation and not on the future date while the users of the accounts are interested in knowing the position of the business in the near future and long run instead of the past date.
-In fact, financial accounts deal with the previous data, events and transactions.
+- The balance sheet shows the position of the business on the date of its preparation and not on the future date, while the account users are interested in knowing the company’s position shortly and long run instead of the past date.
+Financial reports deal with the previously mentioned data, events, and transactions.

-The time it takes for the annual reports to reach the users, business dynamics change.
-To resolve this, auditors use to disclose the events occurring after the balance sheet date, but that too is limited till the approval of accounts by the board of directors or owners of the business, as the case may be.
+Business dynamics change when it takes time for the annual reports to reach the users.
+To resolve this, auditors usually disclose the events occurring after the balance sheet date, but that too is limited till the approval of accounts by the board of directors or owners of the business, as the case may be.

 - Due to conservatism concepts, fixed assets are recorded on the balance sheet at a historical cost.
-Hence, it is not possible to assess the value of the assets in the current market.
-Which does not show the true position
+In real life, the value may fluctuate on day to day basis.
+Hence, assessing the assets’ value in the current market is impossible, which does not show the true position.

-- Specific accounting estimates are based on the sole judgement of the accountant, for example, provision for doubtful debt, method of depreciation adopted treatment of the expense in capital or revenue nature, valuation of goodwill and so on.
-This means to say, and there is no uniform accounting policy in these areas.
+- Specific accounting estimates are based on the sole judgement of the accountant, for example, provision for doubtful debt, method of depreciation adopted, treatment of the expense in capital or revenue nature, valuation of goodwill and so on.
+This means that there is no uniform accounting policy in these areas.
 There will always be inconsistency in such cases.

-- Different accounting policies for treating the same items add to the probability of manipulations and window dressing.
+- Different accounting policies for treating the same items increase the probability of manipulation and window dressing.
 Though various laws and accounting standards (ASs) are made to reduce these options and bring uniformity, there cannot be one uniform policy regarding each area.